 HPTDC Bus Service from Manali to Leh to Manali

 The HPTDC bus covers the journey of Manali Leh Highway in two days with an overnight halt at Keylong in Hotel Chandrabhaga.
-The HPTDC bus leaves from Manali at 10.00 – 11.00 AM based on the published schedule of the season (available at official HPTDC website) and reach Keylong by an evening around 4.00 – 5.00 PM.
+The HPTDC bus leaves from Manali at 10.00 – 11.00 AM based on the published schedule of the season (available at the official HPTDC website) and reaches Keylong by the evening around 4.00 – 5.00 PM This timing will reduce by 4 hrs in 2021 as the buses will follow the route of the Atal Tunnel instead of Rohtang Pass.
 The bus then halts overnight at Keylong.
-Next morning, the bus leaves Keylong to Leh around 4.00 – 5.00 AM and reaches Leh by 7.00 PM in the evening.
+The next morning, the bus leaves Keylong to Leh around 4.00 – 5.00 AM and reaches Leh by 7.00 PM.

-The bus from Manali starts at HRTC bus stand in Manali and drops the tourists at JKSRTC bus stand in Leh.
+The bus from Manali starts at the HRTC bus stand in Manali and drops the tourists at the JKSRTC bus stand in Leh.

 Similarly, this HPTDC Leh to Manali bus service runs in the opposite direction.
 The bus will start from Leh at 5.00 AM in the morning and reach Keylong at 7.00 PM.
 It will take an overnight halt at Keylong.
-Then the bus leaves at 7.00 AM from Keylong and reaches Manali around 1.30 PM.
+Then the bus leaves at 7.00 AM from Keylong and reaches Manali around 1.30 PM until 2020.
+But from 2021, the bus from Keylong to Manali will just reach in 2 hrs because of the reduced distance of travel via the Atal Tunnel instead of Rohtang Pass.

-The bus from Leh starts at J&K Bank/ Tourist Information Centre, Fort Road in Leh and drops the tourists at HRTC bus stand in Manali.
+The bus from Leh starts at J&K Bank / Tourist Information Centre, Fort Road in Leh, and drops the tourists at the HRTC bus stand in Manali.

 HPTDC publishes the Manali to Leh bus schedule on its official website every year in May before the season begins.
-Hence, it is recommended that you always check this schedule of bus service from Manali to Leh before planning your trip dates.
+Hence, I recommend that you always check this schedule of bus service from Manali to Leh before planning your trip dates.

-The one-way total fare of HPTDC bus service is Rs 2900 which includes dormitory accommodation, a dinner and a breakfast at HPTDC Hotel Chandrabhaga.
+The total one-way fare of the HPTDC bus service is Rs 2900, which includes dormitory accommodation, dinner, and breakfast at HPTDC Hotel Chandrabhaga.
 Hence, the total cost of traveling from Manali to Leh by bus and back to Manali from Leh using HPTDC semi-deluxe bus service is Rs 5800 per person including night stay & meals at Keylong.
+This price is bound to change in 2021 after the opening of the Atal Tunnel route.

 HRTC Bus Service from Manali to Leh

-There are two HRTC buses that run from Manali to Leh.
+Two HRTC buses run from Manali to Leh.
 The newly launched daily direct bus service from Manali to Leh takes 17 Hrs to reach Leh from Manali directly.
-This direct bus from Manali to Leh is available daily from HRTC bus stand in Manali.
+This direct bus from Manali to Leh is available daily from the HRTC bus stand in Manali.

-This daily HRTC direct bus leaves from Manali at 4.00 AM in the morning and it reaches Leh around 8.30 – 9.00 PM.
+This daily HRTC direct bus leaves from Manali at 4.00 AM in the morning and it used to reach Leh around 8.30 – 9.00 PM.
+But now from 2021, the bus journey will take about 4 hours less when traveling from the Atal Tunnel instead of Rohtang Pass.

 The one-way fare of this direct bus service from Manali to Leh is Rs 833.